halill7/halill7/README.md

 <div align="center">

-💻 Specialized in TypeScript and C#
+💻 Specialized in TypeScript and C# <br>
-🚀 Over 3 years of experience in full-stack development ✨Avid learner and technology enthusiast
+🚀 Over 3 years of experience in full-stack development <br>
+✨Avid learner and technology enthusiast